harness/developer-hub/docs/chaos-engineering/chaos-faults/byoc/byoc-injector.md

 BYOC injector supports two modes of execution:

 1. `Chaos script contained LIB_IMAGE`: The chaos script is included in the `LIB_IMAGE`.
-2. `Chaos script mounted as volume`: The script will not be included in the `LIB_IMAGE`.
-Instead, it will be mounted as a volume inside the helper pod, and `COMMAND` and `ARGS` will be used to execute the script.
+2. `Chaos script mounted as volume`: The script is not be included in the `LIB_IMAGE`.
+Instead, it is mounted as a volume inside the helper pod, and `COMMAND` and `ARGS` will be used to execute the script.

-#### Chaos script contained LIB_IMAGE
+#### Chaos script in LIB_IMAGE

-The `LIB_IMAGE` environment variable is used to specify the image of the helper pod that contains the business logic of the custom fault.
-We need to specify the `COMMAND` and `ARGS` for the helper pod to execute the custom fault.
+The `LIB_IMAGE` environment variable specifies the image of the helper pod that contains the business logic of the custom fault.
+Specify the `COMMAND` and `ARGS` for the helper pod to execute the custom fault.

 The following YAML snippet illustrates the use of this environment variable: